 - Set up WSL2 Ubuntu environment

-- Install SOC tooling (nmap, tcpdump, Wireshark, Lynis, OpenVAS, fail2ban, UFW)
+- Install SOC and AWS SOC tooling (nmap, tcpdump, Wireshark, Lynis, OpenVAS, fail2ban, UFW)

-- Configure Python, Git, Geany, VS Code for automation
+- Configure Python, Git, VS Code for automation and scripting

 - Collect logs, captures, and screenshots